pyfisch/rfcs/text/0000-crate-name-transfer.md

 This termination condition is intended as a lightweight way to avert or contain unforeseen impact of adopting this experimental RFC.

+The experiment will continue indefinitely until terminated as described here or amended by another RFC.

 # Reference-level explanation

 The library team and/or moderation team will designate a Responsible Party.